 Established in 1740, the University of Pennsylvania (UPenn) is one of the country’s oldest universities and a member of the Ivy League.
 Founded by American polymath Benjamin Franklin, the school has produced numerous politicians, including 32 senators, 46 governors, and three Supreme Court justices.
 UPenn is organized into four undergraduate and a dozen graduate schools, offering a large number of programs.
-It also maintains a low student-to-teacher ratio at 6:1, which is conducive for personalized learning.
+It also maintains a low student-to-teacher ratio at 6:1, which is conducive to personalized learning.

 UPenn is associated with 64 billionaires, 36 Nobel laureates, 16 Pulitzer Prize winners, 15 Marshall Scholars, and 29 Rhodes Scholars.

 The Colorado School of Mines (Mines) is one of the top universities for mining and mineral engineering in the world and is among the leading public universities in Colorado.
 It also introduced the first graduate program in space resources in the world.
-The university has been recognized for its programs on energy, engineering, and the environment.
+The university has been recognized for its programs in energy, engineering, and the environment.

 Academically, Mines is organized into 20 departments that offer 17 undergraduate and 54 graduate programs.
 Its most highly regarded courses include mineral and mining engineering, petroleum engineering, earth and marine sciences, materials sciences, environmental studies, and chemical engineering.
 The university admits more than 5,100 undergraduates and 1,400 postgraduate students.